suprit456/demo_repo/README.md

-This the test project created to get familiarize with GIT
+This is the test project created to get familiarize with GIT